ECEStuffNWJ/DOSDet/README.md

 # DetectDOS
- Quick DOS detection for Linux Server.
+ Quick DOS detection for Linux.
+Tested on Debian 12, Ubuntu 22/24 LTS, Kali and Parrot Linux.
  Makes a snapshot so the Report will be indicative, and aid your early Incident Response.
- Use cron to run dosde.h regularly. <br/>
+ Use cron to run dosde.h regularly.

 # Mitigate a DOS attack
 From dosde.sh, identify the IPs attacking you.
 Block using the following manual commands